JAndrassy/UnoWiFiDevEdSerial1/README.md

 ## I2C a.k.a.
 Wire a.k.a.
 TWI

-Serial1 is an I2C device.
+Serial1 is an I2C device with address 0x48.
 Like other devices libraries, it calls twi_init in Serial1.begin() function.
-With baud rates over 57600 Serial1 sets the I2C 'full speed' (400 kHz).
+With baud rates over 57600, Serial1 sets the I2C 'full speed' (400 kHz).
 Call Serial1.begin() after initializing other I2C devices.

 Serial1 can handle 230400 baud at I2C 'full speed', but only 57600 at I2C 'standard mode' (100 kHz).